 This is the final installment of our three part series on rapture references in the Bible.
 We concluded part two with Paul’s letters to the Thessalonians.
 Written about 20 years after the cross, they were the first definitive teaching on the rapture given on Earth, and as we saw Paul placed it before the End Times judgments, saying the Church was not appointed to suffer wrath but to receive salvation through our Lord Jesus Christ (1 Thes.
 5:9).

-About three years after the Thessalonian letters Paul wrote 1 Corinthians and in chapter 15 added more detail to his rapture teaching.
+Shortly after writing the Thessalonian letters, Paul wrote 1 Corinthians and in chapter 15 added more detail to his rapture teaching.
 We’ll begin the final installment there.

 What Will We Look Like?

 In 1 Corinthians 15 Paul was teaching about the resurrection, responding to questions about how the dead will be raised and what we’ll look like.
 He used an example from agriculture to describe it.
 You can’t tell what a plant will look like by examining the seed.
 You have to plant it and wait till it grows.
 When it does the plant will look different from the seed, but the farmer will recognize it as having come from the seed he planted.
 He said that’s the way is is with us.
 We can’t enter Heaven in our earthly state, so we have to be changed into our heavenly state.
 When we are, the splendor of our heavenly body will be different from the splendor of our earthly one, but we’ll still be recognizable.
 Just as we can we can tell the sun from the moon and the stars from either and from each other, so it will be with us.
 We’ll all be unique, recognizable individuals.